 Was it easy for you to follow the presentation at all times?
 Were there any points when I lost you?

-What could I have done better?”
+What could I have done better?

-Create a culture of ownership
+2. Create a culture of ownership

 Feeling empowered to make one's own judgement about their work and that of others.
 Consequently, people give feedback when they think that certain procedures need to be discussed.

-Admitting to mistakes.
-People are willing to accept constructive criticism and change for the sake of the whole team.
+Not being afraid of mistakes: people are willing to accept constructive criticism and change for the sake of the whole team.

 2. Separate WHAT from WHO